- Home

 Managing side effects of cervical cancer

-It will take some time to recover from treatment for cervical cancer.
-You may find the cancer affects you physically and emotionally.
-Some women have many side effects, while others don’t have any.
+It will take some time to recover from the physical and emotional changes caused by treatment for cervical cancer.
+Some people have many side effects, while others don’t have any.
 Side effects may last from several weeks to a few months or, less commonly, many years or permanently.
-Fortunately, there are ways to reduce or manage the discomfort that side effects cause.

 Podcast for people affected by cancer